Configure ECMP

 Static route for outside1

-5. Configure the static route for Outside2, repeating from Step 3b to Step 3d.
+5. Configure the static route for Outside2 by repeating steps Step 3b through Step 3d.

-Ensure to specify same metric, but different gateways for the static routes:
+Ensure to specify the same metric but different gateways for the static routes:

 Static routes of ECMP zone interfaces